aritchie05/EcoCraftingTool/README.md

 Recipes and items are stored at `src/assets/data/crafting-data.ts`.
 They are generated from [Eco Crafting Data API](https://github.com/aritchie05/EcoCraftingDataApi).
 This API stores the information in a SQLite database.
 The database is not used in this project because of compatibility issues with Angular.
+This should be updated at some point, the current solution is pretty bad.

 ## Translations